-Liz Wort joins the Fillnow Coaching group with nearly a decade of Division 1 collegiate cross country / track & field coaching experience and a lifetime background in competitive athletics.
+Liz Marcil joins the Fillnow Coaching group with nearly a decade of Division 1 collegiate cross country / track & field coaching experience and a lifetime background in competitive athletics.
 Previously the head coach of the TCU men’s and women’s cross country programs (Texas Christian University; Fort Worth, TX), she is a 2007 graduate of Duke University where she spent nine years as an athlete and assistant coach before leaving for TCU in 2011.

 A native of Califon, New Jersey, Liz graduated from Voorhees High School in 2002 as a multi-sport varsity athlete (field hockey, basketball, swimming, track, cross country) before running became her full-time focus in college.
 While at Voorhees, Liz became the first Lady Vike to win a NJ State Meet of Champions title (3200m) and led off her 4x800m relay team that won a high school national title and set a New Jersey state record at the Adidas National Championships in Raleigh, NC (June 2002 – 8:59).